 Customers simply need to fill out a form (found on The Toggery’s website)—listing size and style preferences—and choose a time to come into the store before or after hours.
 They get the store to themselves, along with someone to help them select clothes.

 “It takes a lot of time to go through all the clothes,” says Rene Stephens.
 “There is such a diverse mix, [and this way] you can dial in what you’re looking for.”

-As an outdoor lifestyle shop, The Toggery is committed to the happiness of each individual customer, which is evident in their attentive style consultations where they aim to make sure everyone can find the gear that fits and functions for them personally.
+As an outdoor lifestyle shop, The Toggery is committed to the happiness of each customer, which is evident in their attentive style consultations where they aim to make sure everyone can find the gear that fits and functions for them.

 “Because that’s what everybody wants,” says Rene Stephens.
 “A personalized experience.”